 In 1989, Kaneko\cite{Kaneko} generalized part of~\cite[Cor.
 1.6]{GZ-SingularModuli} to arbitrary discriminants.
 More precisely, he proved that if $d_1$ and $d_2$ are arbitrary discriminants and $\ell$ is a prime dividing $J(d_1,d_2)$, then $\ell$ divides a positive integer of the form $\frac14(d_1d_2 - x^2).$ However, Kaneko did not obtain the stronger statement given in Corollary~\ref{cor:HighlyDivisible}.

 To the best of our knowledge, the only previous generalization of Theorem~\cite[Thm.
 1.3]{GZ-SingularModuli}, conjectural or otherwise, was given in 1998 by Hutchinson.
 Hutchinson put forth conjectural extensions of the Gross-Zagier formula~\cite{Hutchinson} in the case that the gcd of $d_1$ and $d_2$ is supported at a single prime $p$ that does not divide either conductor.
-While his formulations are very different from ours, we checked, in many cases, that they agree.
+While his formulations are very different from ours, we checked that the two formulas agree in many cases.

-One of the technical contributions of the present paper is a generalization of Dorman's theory of maximal orders in a quaternion algebra with an optimal embedding of a maximal imaginary quadratic order~\cite{Dorman-Orders}.
+One of the contributions of the present paper is a generalization of Dorman's theory of maximal orders in a quaternion algebra with an optimal embedding of a maximal imaginary quadratic order~\cite{Dorman-Orders}.
 We generalize this theory to include imaginary quadratic orders which are \emph{not} maximal.
 The first author, together with Goren, generalized Dorman's work in a different direction, to higher-dimensional abelian varieties, by giving a description of certain orders in a quaternion algebra over a totally real field, with an optimal embedding of the maximal order of a CM number field~\cite{GL}.
 Since that work does not apply to optimal embeddings of {non-maximal} orders, it is neither weaker nor stronger than the generalization we give in this paper.